 Enable alignment checking and detect various misaligned objects.

 Enable object size checking and detect various out-of-bounds accesses.

-Enable checking of C++ member function calls, member accesses and some conversions between pointers to base and derived classes.
-Additonally, detect when referenced objects do not have correct dynamic type.
+Enable checking of C++ member function calls, member accesses, and some conversions between pointers to base and derived classes.
+Additionally, detect when referenced objects do not have correct dynamic type.